 …

 During operation, the voltage generated by the Power Converter excites the Compensation Network that operates using resonance with the Primary Device coil.
 A resultant sinusoidal current in the Primary Device coil then induces a proportional magnetic field.
 The energy is coupled between the Primary Device and the Secondary Device through the means of this magnetic field.
 Both coils can be described using a model of a loosely coupled transformer structure.
-Because the current generated in the Primary Device coil is sinusoidal, the resultant and not modulated during power transfer, the field produced is a Continuous Wave (CW).
+Because the current generated in the Primary Device coil is sinusoidal and not modulated during power transfer, the field produced is a Continuous Wave (CW).

 …